AutoxingTech/axbot_rest_book/docs/reference/websocket.md

 ## Follow Target

-This topic is used for [following target](./moves.md#follow-target)
+This topic is used for [following a moving target](./moves.md#follow-target)

-The user should send this message to the robot at a moderate frequency around 2-4hz.
+The user should send this message to the robot at a reasonable rate(around 2-4hz).

 ```json
 {